Maxlinn/Maxlinn/README.md

     - Acquiring CS background, including *Data Structures, Operating System, Database System, etc.*
 2. Incoming master student of Artifical Intelligence in Renmin University of China.
     - Among top schools of Artifical Intelligence in China: Leading research agency of IR, NLP, CV and other AI-related topics.
-    - Focusing on *Natural Language Processing*, currently researching on *chatbots*.
+    - Focusing on *Natural Language Processing*, currently researching on *multi-modality*, used to study *chatbots*.

 ## Weekly Coding Stats